-A suitable venue, 16 Townland Road, Crumlin, BT29 4RJ had been identified for delivery and it was proposed to start the programme on Monday 16th May 2022.
+A suitable venue, 16 Townland Road, Crumlin, BT29 4RJ has been identified for delivery and it is proposed to start the programme on Monday 16th May 2022.
 The pilot project will take place every Monday and Wednesday evening 5pm - 9pm for 6 weeks.
 Minibus transport for participants to and from the venue has been secured by the PSNI.

-Proposed by Councillor Gilmour Seconded by Councillor Goodman and agreed that the delivery of the Motorcycle Awareness Project pilot project, at the identified venue in Crumlin, starting on 16 May 2022 be approved.
+RECOMMENDATION: that the delivery of the Motorcycle Awareness Project pilot project, at the identified venue in Crumlin, starting on 16th May 2022 be approved.

-ACTION BY: Ronan McKenna, Head of Community Planning
+Prepared by: Ronan McKenna, Head of Community Planning